PARNES: A rapidly convergent algorithm for accurate recovery of sparse and approximately sparse signals: Introduction

 The special case of $\sigma= 0 $ is the basis pursuit problem \cite{BP}.
 Two other commonly used $l_{1}$-relaxations are the \textsc{lasso} problem \cite{LS}

 and the penalized least-squares problem

 proposed by Chen, Donoho, and Saunders \cite{BP}.
 A large amount of work has been done to show that these formulations give an effective approximation of the solution to \eqref{eqnZero}; see \cite{RIP2,RIP3,RIP1}.
-In particular, under certain conditions on the sparsity of the solution $x$, $x$ can be recovered exactly provided that $A$ satisfies the \textit{restricted isometry property} (\textsc{rip}).
+In fact, under certain conditions on the sparsity of the solution to \eqref{eqnZero}, these formulations can exactly recover the solution, provided that $A$ satisfies the \textit{restricted isometry property} (\textsc{rip}).

-There are a wide variety of algorithms which solve the \textsc{bp}$(\sigma)$, \textsc{qp}$(\lambda)$, and \textsc{ls}$(\tau)$ problems.
+There is a wide variety of algorithms which solve the \textsc{bp}$(\sigma)$, \textsc{qp}$(\lambda)$, and \textsc{ls}$(\tau)$ problems.
 Refer to Section~\ref{sec:SOLVERS} for descriptions of some of the current algorithms.
 Our work has been motivated by the accuracy and speed of the recent solvers \textsc{nesta} and \textsc{spgl1}.
 In \cite{Nes2}, Nesterov presents an algorithm to minimize a smooth convex function over a convex set with an optimal convergence rate.
 An extension to the nonsmooth case is presented in \cite{Nes1}. \textsc{nesta} solves the \textsc{bp}$(\sigma)$ problem using the nonsmooth version of Nesterov's work.

 For appropriate parameter choices of $\sigma, \lambda,$ and $\tau$, the solutions of \textsc{bp}$(\sigma)$, \textsc{qp}$(\lambda)$, and \textsc{ls}$(\tau)$ coincide \cite{SPGL1}.
 Although the exact dependence is usually hard to compute \cite{SPGL1}, there are solution methods which exploit these relationships.
-The Matlab solver \textsc{spgl1} is based on the Pareto root-finding method \cite{SPGL1} which solves \textsc{bp}$(\sigma)$ by approximately solving a sequence of \textsc{ls}$(\tau)$ problems.
+The \textsc{matlab} solver \textsc{spgl1} is based on the Pareto root-finding method \cite{SPGL1} which solves \textsc{bp}$(\sigma)$ by approximately solving a sequence of \textsc{ls}$(\tau)$ problems.
 In \textsc{spgl1}, the \textsc{ls}$(\tau)$ problems are solved using a spectral projected-gradient (\textsc{spg}) method.

+While we are ultimately interested in solving the \textsc{bpdn} problem in \eqref{bpsigma}, our main result is an algorithm for solving the \textsc{lasso} problem \eqref{lasso}.
+Our algorithm, \textsc{nesta}-\textsc{lasso} (cf.\ Algorithm~\ref{alg:nesta-lasso}), essentially uses Nesterov's work to solve the \textsc{lasso} problem.
+We introduce one improvement to Nesterov's original method, namely, we update the prox-center every $K$ steps instead of fixing it throughout the algorithm.
+With this modification, we prove in Theorem~\ref{thm:OPT} that \textsc{nesta}-\textsc{lasso} is guaranteed to be almost always locally linearly convergent for sufficiently large $K$, as long as the solution is $s$-sparse and $A$ satisfies the restricted isometry property of order $2s$.
+In fact, Theorem~\ref{thm:OPT} also provides the choice for the optimal $K$.